secretlycarl/onboarderr/README.md

 - Set port with `python changeport.py [PORT_NUMBER]` if you don't want to use the default `10000`
 - Docker compose (tweak mounts first on `compose.yml`) and set all initial settings on the site itself

-The readme is mostly accurate, but I'm updating it if I find any inaccuracies.

 [How to Update](https://github.com/secretlycarl/onboarderr?tab=readme-ov-file#updates)